Efficient approximations of matrix multiplication using truncated decompositions: Methods

 In the proposed approach, we first partially decompose a given matrix $A$ into a sum of $k$ dominant components, and a residue representing the remaining $n-k$ components i.e. $A=\sum_{i=0}^{k-1} A_i + \Delta A$.
 Note that the multiplication of a particular component $A_i$ to any given matrix may scale as $\mathcal{O}(n^2 \log n)$ arithmetic operations at most depending on the decomposition used.
 We may not only multiply the dominant components of the partial decompositions $A_i$ and $B_k$ with each other (as a zeroth order approximation), but also the residue matrices with those multiplication-friendly components i.e. $A_i \cdot \Delta B$ and $\Delta A \cdot B_k$ resulting in a first order approximation as given below.

 Also, the first-order approximation may increase the rank of resulting matrices in many cases, compared to the zeroth order multiplication, especially when using SVD components where the ranks of $A_i$ and $B_i$ are one.
-But, the performance of this approach in reducing the error is more significant.
+But, the performance of this approach in reducing errors in the approximate multiplication is more significant.
 The relative Root-Mean-Square (R.M.S) error in entries of the product is given by $\frac{\norm{\Delta A \cdot \Delta B}_F}{\norm{AB}_F}$.
-In \cref{sec:analysis}, this expected relative error in the approximation is shown to be a product of the relative errors in the two matrices i.e. $\frac{\norm{\Delta A}_F}{\norm{A}_F}$ and $\frac{\norm{\Delta B}_F}{\norm{B}_F}$ for distributions of independent entries in the matrices, with a negligible variance.
-Thus it can be estimated cheaply in $\mathcal{O}(n^2)$ arithmetic operations before computing the approximation of multiplication.
+In \cref{sec:analysis} it is shown that this relative error in the approximation can be smaller than the product of the relative errors in the two matrices i.e. $\frac{\norm{\Delta A}_F}{\norm{A}_F}$ and $\frac{\norm{\Delta B}_F}{\norm{B}_F}$.
+The relative error can also be estimated in $\mathcal{O}(n^2)$ arithmetic operations as summarized later in \cref{sec:summary_estimation}.
 Hence a low truncation error in the decomposition of one of the two matrices would suffice, even though it is not necessary, for a low error in the approximated product.
 Using the presented theoretical results, it is also possible to evaluate (and plot) the error bounds for the number of components included in the approximation, given the spectra of singular values or magnitudes of circulant components.